nathanaherne/ml_access_privileges/README.md

+# Background
-As a co-founder of Rulerr.com and being passionate about Machine Learning, I felt that making a machine learning algorithm available on Github may help those organizations who are unable to use an external organization like Rulerr to look for anomalies in their Access Privileges.
+As a co-founder of Rulerr.com and being passionate about Machine Learning, I wanted to document a machine learning algorithm to manage Access Privileges available on Github.
+I felt it may help those organizations who are unable to use an external organization like Rulerr to look for anomalies and manage their Access Privileges.

-**Current Status of this document** -> very much a dump of my thoughts.
+**Current Status of this repository** -> a initial dump of my thoughts

 # Introduction